qrvey/partner-portal/v2-website/versioned_docs/version-7.6/get-started/preparing-AWS-account.md

 ![11_preparing_AWS](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/get-started/preparing-aws/aws_prep11.png#thumbnail)

 6. Select “AdministratorAccess” in step 2 (this is a high permission but we only need it to be able to deploy all the services we use in Qrvey Platform).
 You can remove this permission once we have deployed the platform (about 1-2 days).
+If you prefer to provide limited access for deployment you can use the permissions listed in the [policy document here](https://qrvey-autodeployapp.s3.amazonaws.com/QrveySupportPolicy/deploymentIAMPermissions.json).

 ![12_preparing_AWS](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/get-started/preparing-aws/aws_prep12.png#thumbnail)